-Fuzzy Logic is a problem-solving control system methodology that lends itself to implementation in systems ranging from simple, small, embedded microcontrollers to large, networked, multi-channel PC or workstation-based data acquisition and control systems.
-It can be implemented in hardware, software, or a combination of both.
-FL provides a simple way to arrive at a definite conclusion based upon vague, ambiguous, imprecise, noisy, or missing input information.
-FL's approach to control problems mimics how a person would make decisions, only much faster.
-Fuzziness can be defined as the vagueness concerning the semantic meaning of events, phenomenon or statements themselves.
-It is particularly frequent in all areas in which human judgment, evaluation and decisions are important [10].
+Fuzzy set theory is the base of fuzzy logic.
+In this logic, the truth-value of a sentence (or satisfaction degree) 53 is in the real interval [0, 1].
+The value 0 represents completely false, and 1 is completely true.
+The truth-54 value of a sentence "s" will be denoted as ?(s).Fuzzy logic was developed as a mean to do reasoning under 55 uncertainty.
+Many new approaches and theories treating imprecision and uncertainty have been proposed since 56 fuzzy set was introduced by Zadeh Fuzzy Logic is a problem-solving control system methodology that lends itself 57 to implementation in systems ranging from simple, small, embedded microcontrollers to large, networked, multi-58 channel PC or workstation-based data acquisition and control systems.
+It can be implemented in hardware, 59 software, or a combination of both.
+FL provides a simple way to arrive at a definite conclusion based upon 60 vague, ambiguous, imprecise, noisy, or missing input information.
+FL's approach to control problems mimics 61 62 how a person would make decisions, only much faster.
+Fuzziness can be defined as the vagueness concerning 63 the semantic meaning of events, phenomenon or statements themselves.
+It is particularly frequent in all areas in 64 which human judgment, evaluation and decisions are important [10].

 A fuzzy set is almost any condition for which we have words: short men, tall women, hot day, cold climate, new building, ripe bananas, high intelligence, low speed, overweight, etc., where the condition can be given a value between 0 and 1.
-Fuzzy set 'A' over a universe of discourse X (a finite or infinite interval) within which the fuzzy set can take a value) is a set of pairs: $\mathsf{A} = \{ \mu \mathsf{A} (\mathsf{x}) / \mathsf{x} : \mathsf{x} \in \mathsf{X}, \, \mu \mathsf{A} (\mathsf{x}) \in [0, \, 1] \in \mathfrak{R} \}$ Where, $\mu A(x)$ is called the membership degree of the element x to the fuzzy set A. This degree ranges between the extremes 0 and 1 of the dominion of the real numbers: $\mu A(x) = 0$ indicates that x in no way belongs to the fuzzy set A, and $\mu A(x) = 1$ indicates that x completely belongs to the fuzzy set A. Note that $\mu A(x)$ = 0.5 is the greatest uncertainty point [5].
+Fuzzy set 'A' over a universe of discourse X (a finite or infinite interval) within which the fuzzy set can take a value) is a set of pairs: $A = \{?A(x) | x: x?
+X, ?A(x)?
+[0, 1]?\}$ the extremes 0 and 1 of the dominion of the real numbers: ?A(x) = 0 indicates that x in no way belongs to the fuzzy set A, and ?A(x) = 1 indicates that x completely belongs to the fuzzy set A. Note that ?A(x) = 0.5 is the